GAIR-NLP/weak-to-strong-reasoning/README.md

 ### Checkpoints

 We have released LoRA adapters that have undergone two-stage weak-to-strong training on [Hugging Face Hub](https://huggingface.co/collections/ayyyq/weak-to-strong-reasoning-668d54c115511820b9a8e418).
-The base model for all adapters is llama2-70b.

 ## 👓Inference